shokiami/bigfoot/README.txt

 Name, Weight, Seller, Price, Shipping distance, Material 1, Material 1 fraction ...
 Material N, Material N fraction

-With the product table made, run the Main class with the table as a parameter:
+With the product table made, run the Main class with the table as a parameter, for example:

     java Main products.csv